 2. Bala

 Told from the unique perspective of hair (yeah, that’s right), Amar Kaushik’s light-hearted comedy with a message is the feel-good movie of the year.
-Starring the ever-improving Ayushmann Khurrana in the lead role, the film presents multidimensional perspectives about commonplace problems persisting within the Indian society.
+Starring the ever-improving Ayushmann Khurrana in the lead role, the film presents multidimensional perspectives about commonplace problems persisting within Indian society.
 Let’s get one thing straight: us Indians are very judgmental and obsessive when it comes to the color of one’s skin.
-The way we judge people based on the color of their skin or are envious about the same, is captured with great humor and an eye-opening way by Kaushik.
+The way we judge people based on the color of their skin or if they are envious of the same is captured with great humor and an eye-opening way by Kaushik.
 His delicate handling of the story is elevated by an ace cast, who play their characters and depict their personal struggles to great effect.

 The inclusive themes that Kaushik tackles make the film universally accessible and unique to bringing out lesser-discussed issues in society.
 Extremely funny and hard-hitting, ‘Bala’ is a deceptively layered comedy that sets itself apart with intelligent writing and a spine-chilling epiphany that might change the way Indians think about appearances.